Paternal Family Tree: Coventry

 On 20th May 1744 [his son] Thomas Henry Coventry [aged 23] died.

 On 18th March 1751 William Coventry 5th Earl Coventry [aged 75] died.
-His succeeded son George [aged 28] succeeded 6th Earl Coventry.
+His son George [aged 28] succeeded 6th Earl Coventry.

 Great x 1 Grandfather: Thomas Coventry

-GrandFather: Walter Coventry
+Grandfather: Walter Coventry

 William Coventry 5th Earl Coventry

-GrandFather: Humphrey Holcombe of St Andrew's in Holborn
+Grandfather: Humphrey Holcombe of St Andrew's in Holborn

-Mother: Anne Holcombe
+mother: Anne Holcombe